lazdavila/pescea/README.md

-# pEscea - python interface to Escea fireplace
+# python-Escea - python interface to Escea fireplaces

 This is a python interface to the [Escea range](https://escea.com/) of fireplaces.